aryasuneesh/aryasuneesh/README.md

 # 💫 About Me:
-🔭 I’m currently working on<br>👯 I’m looking to collaborate on any project related to deep learning<br>🌱 I’m currently learning Pytorch and Machine Learning Algorithms<br>⚡ Fun fact : I can speak in 6 languages (albeit only basic sentences in some of them)
+👯 I’m looking to collaborate on any project related to deep learning<br>🌱 I’m currently learning Pytorch and Machine Learning Algorithms<br>⚡ Fun fact : I can speak in 6 languages (albeit only basic sentences in some of them)

 ## 🌐 Socials: